 The Wade Trophy is named after the late, legendary Lily Margaret Wade, coach of three-time national champion Delta State University.
 It debuted in 1978 as the first-ever college women's basketball national player of the year award and is awarded annually to the best college women's basketball player in the country who not only excels athletically, but serves as a positive role model both on and off the court.
-The Wade Trophy is announced and presented with the award each year during the WBCA National Convention.
+The Wade Trophy, originally bestowed by SHAPE America/National Association of Girls & Women in Sports, is announced and presented with the award each year during the WBCA National Convention.

 All academically eligible NCAA Division I players (sophomore, junior or senior) who are members of the WBCA NCAA Division I Coaches' All-America Team are candidates for The Wade Trophy.
 Freshmen are not eligible for The Wade Trophy.